dmfs/gver/README.md

 ## Dirty working trees

 At present a dirty working tree always results in a pre-release version.
 Depending on the last tag, either the pre-release or the minor version is incremented.
-This prevents accidental relase builds when after a file has been changed.
+This prevents accidental release builds after a file has been changed.

 ## License